 It was just over two years ago that we paid this tribute to the remarkable Wicklow Brave.
 And just two months ago we were singing his praises yet again after trainer Willie Mullins reinvented the fantastic ten-year-old as a steeplechaser.
 That all came crashing down in America on Saturday, when he suffered an ultimately fatal fall when about to write another chapter in his amazing life story.

-He was the toast of Ireland at the time, or at least of the many fans of his hugely popular trainer, Willie Mullins, having just won the Grade 1 Punchestown Champion Hurdle, which helped Mullins clinch the Irish trainers’ championship, overtaking longtime leader Gordon Elliott in a thrilling final-week surge.
+Wicklow Brave was the toast of Ireland, or at least of the many fans of the hugely popular Mullins, when he won the Grade 1 Punchestown Champion Hurdle in 2017, which helped Mullins clinch the Irish trainers’ championship, overtaking longtime leader Gordon Elliott in a thrilling final-week surge.

 “Is this the world’s most versatile racehorse?” we asked of an 8-year-old who had run in 32 races of all shapes and sizes, including a Melbourne Cup, and had won ten of them, the highlights of which were a G1 on the flat (the Irish St Leger the year before) and that Punchestown championship event.

 That was back in April 2017.
 You might have thought that would have been about that for owner Nick Peacock’s gelding.